letoram/durden/README.md

 prelaunch for videos.

 ### desktop icons / shortcuts
-for float layouts, allow local icons and shortcuts to be added, similarly to how it already works in AWB.
+For float layouts, allow local icons and shortcuts to be added for launching, but also for 'minimizing selected window' to desktop icon and some operation to hide/reveal active windows.

-### configurable decorations
-Define sets of target-actions and icons that are added as buttons in the decoration

 ### advanced keyboard - mouse navigation
-Use edge detection on window content and map key inputs to warp cursor between edges and center on continous regions (squares, circles)
+Offscreen, run edge detection/amplification, downscale and readback to get a 'navigation map' of continous regions that the mouse cursor can be centered to, allowing much faster keyboard control over mouse cursor.

 Repository
 =====